 When you see a dangerous spider in your home, you may not realize it because spiderlings can look nothing like their adult counterparts.
 It is difficult to go through all of the visual characteristics.
 The best way to properly distinguish them is to do a search for the term "spiderling" when you look for black widow, brown widow, and recluse spiders.

 Once these spiders become adults, things become a little easier—but not much.
-These spiders vary by species and also by whether or not they are male or female.
+These spiders vary by species and also by whether they are male or female.

-Recluse spiders have a pill-shaped abdomen, not a bulbous abdomen, like a black or brown widow.
-On its back, you'll find a fiddle (violin) marking, just below the head.
+Recluse spiders have a pill-shaped abdomen, not a bulbous abdomen like the black or brown widow.
+On its back, you'll find a fiddle (violin) shaped marking, just below the head.
 This marking is a dark brown color and somewhat distinct.
-A recluse spider is the only bald-looking, brown spider you'll see in your home.
+A recluse spider is the only hairless-looking brown spider you'll see in your home.
 Spiderlings look similar to adults.
 At full size, an adult recluse spider will be about the size of a quarter.

 Dangerous Spiders Are Rarely Dangerous

 What you should know most about dangerous spiders is that they rarely are.
 The reputation of these spiders far exceeds the threat they present.
-Our technicians deal closely with these spiders all the time and do not get bitten.
+At HomeShield, our technicians deal closely with these spiders all the time and do not get bitten.
 They are not aggressive.
-Bites usually occur when a spider is trapped or threatened.
-If you see a dangerous spider in your home, the greatest threat is that one might get into your bed while you're away.
+Bites usually occur when a spider is trapped or feels threatened.
+If you see one of these dangerous spiders in your home, the greatest threat is that one might get into your bed while you're away.

 The best recommendation we can make is to turn your covers down before getting into bed at night.
-You may also consider removing skirts from your beds and moving beds out from your walls if you've seen one of these spiders in your home.
-This will reduce the risk as you wait on a technician to perform a treatment—and you should definitely have a technician perform a treatment.
-While these spiders don't prefer to bite you, accidents happen.
+You may also consider removing skirts from your beds and moving beds away from your walls if you've seen one of these spiders in your home.
+This will reduce the risk as you wait on a technician to perform a treatment—and you should definitely have a trained pest control technician perform a treatment.
+While these spiders don't prefer to bite you, accidents do happen.

 The Best Way To Deal With Dangerous Spiders

-If you live in San Diego County and you'd like to keep dangerous spiders - and other far more dangerous pests - out of your home, we can help.
+If you live in San Diego County and you'd like to keep dangerous spiders—and other far more dangerous pests—out of your home, we can help!
 Reach out to HomeShield Pest Control today to request a pest control evaluation to get started.
-We also provide commercial pest control services.